Estimated reading time: 11 minutes

 The good thing about hiring an estate auction company is that you don’t have to be there.

-For example, if the power of attorney, executor, or adult children live out of town it takes away the pressure.
+For example, the pressure is removed if the power of attorney, executor, or adult children live out of town.

-According to estatesales.com when they host an in-house estate sale they cover all the bases.
+According to estatesales.com, they cover all the bases when they host an in-house estate sale.

-What did catch my eye is how they conduct research on items to find their value.
+What caught my eye is how they research items to find their value.

-When you are grieving and trying to empty out a house to get it ready for sale you won’t have time for this.
+You won’t have time for this when you are grieving and trying to empty a house to get it ready for sale.

 In-Person Estate Auction Protocol